YukiGasai/obsidian-google-calendar/documentation/content/Api/Create.md

 The argument of the `createEvent` function is a GoogleEvent object.
 This object has to contain the required fields listed in the [Google Calendar API documentation](https://developers.google.com/calendar/api/v3/reference/events).
 To define the calendar where the event is created add a field `parent` containing a GoogleCalendar object.
-If no parent field is set the functions uses the default calendar.
+If no parent field is set the functions uses the [[DefaultCalendar]].

 ~~~markdown title="Example"
 <%*